 How does Semrush get its data?

-Semrush uses its own algorithms and third-party tools to collect data from Google.
+Semrush crawls your website with the Semrushbot, uses its own algorithms, and also third-party tools to collect data from Google.

 It then presents this data in a user-friendly interface to provide users with insights into their website’s organic search performance.